allegro/blog/_posts/2024-08-19-how-to-come-back-to-programming.md

 * your attitude,
 * no fear of asking questions,
 * openness to new people who weren’t in the company before, realize that now you are the new one,
-* organization of your own work (no one will guide you, you have to take care of yours possible shortcomings!)
+* organization of your own work (no one will guide you, you have to take care of your possible shortcomings!)

-### Factors beyond our control:
+### Factors beyond your control:
 * co-workers’ attitude and willingness to help,
-* team leader attitude and your cooperations,
+* team leader attitude and your cooperation,
 * changes at the company: what has been happening in the company during the time you weren’t there e.g. how much the processes have changed
 * return time: In what period do you come?
 Busy?
 Or maybe a vacation?
 Maybe there’s no one to introduce you to work?
 Maybe it’s better to come back, for example, in January than before the holidays when everyone is on leave.